2017-18 Undergraduate and Graduate Catalogs

-A student must file the current Application for Graduation with his/her advisor in the semester they plan to complete their program by the dues dates listed on the Graduate School website.
+A student must file the current Application for Graduation with his/her advisor/Program Director in the semester they plan to complete their degree by the dues dates listed on the Graduate School website.
 The application can be obtained on the following page: http://www.minotstateu.edu/graduate/current_students/index.shtml

 Posting and Conferring of Graduate Degrees

 The Program Director files the Recommendation for Awarding of the Degree with the Graduation Application to the Graduate School.
 The Graduate School will complete a graduation audit and forward on to the Registrar's Office for a final audit.
-Official degree completion (“conferring” of the degree) occurs when all degree requirements are met including a cumulative grade point average of at least 3.00; the committee chairperson’s changing of any “in progress (X)” grade to the earned grade; and the graduate student’s submission of the final electronic PDF version of the thesis to the Graduate School.
+Official degree completion (“conferring” of the degree) occurs when all degree requirements are met including a cumulative grade point average of at least 3.00; the committee chairperson’s changing of any “in progress (X)” grade to the earned grade; and the graduate student thesis (if required) is approved.